libavg/libavg/sphinxdoc/misc.rst

         :param poly: List of points which constitute a polygon to check against.
         :returns: :py:const:`True` if point is inside, :py:const:`False` otherwise.

+.. automodule:: libavg.statemachine
+    :no-members:

+    .. autoclass:: StateMachine(name, startState)

+        A generic state machine, useful for user interface and other states.
+Consists of a set of states (represented by strings) and possible transitions between the states.
+The :py:class:`StateMachine` can be configured to invoke callbacks at specific transitions and when entering or leaving a state.
+All callbacks are optional.
+State changes can be logged for debugging purposes.

+        State machines are initialized by calling :py:meth:`addState` for each possible state after constructing it.

+        .. py:attribute:: state

+            The current state the :py:class:`StateMachine` is in.
+States are strings.

+        .. py:method:: addState(state, transitions, [enterFunc=None, leaveFunc=None])

+            Adds a state to the :py:class:`StateMachine`.
+Must be called before the first changeState.

+            :param String state: The name of the state to add.
+            :param transitions: A dict of destinationState: callable pairs.
+            :param enterFunc: A callable to invoke whenever the state is entered.
+            :param leaveFunc: A callable to invoke whenever the state is left.

+        .. py:method:: changeState(newState)

+            Changes the state.
+This includes calling the leave callback for the current state, actually changing the state, calling the transition callback and calling the enter callback for the new state.

+            Raises a :py:class:`RuntimeError` if :py:attr:`newState` is not a valid state or if there is no transition defined from the current state to :py:attr:`newState`.

+        .. py:method:: dump()

+            Prints all states and transitions to the console.

+        .. py:method:: traceChanges(trace)

+            If :py:attr:`trace` is set to :py:const:`True`, all state changes are dumped to the console.